Last updated: 2026-04-09 UTC

 Collection scope

-• Quick-test flow does not require names or email addresses.
+• The quick test does not require names or email addresses.

-• Operational logs capture request metadata required for security, abuse prevention, and reliability audits.
+• Operational logs retain the minimum request metadata needed for abuse prevention, reliability checks, and audit trails.

 Publication policy